 This post was inspired in part by a recent article titled “Why Do So Many Hardware Startups Fail” which pointed at a “lack of consumer demand” as the main cause for successful crowdfunded products never surviving into retail.

 Many of these hardware startups raised millions of dollars through crowdfunding, VCs, angel investors, and other sources – yet this was not enough.
 The article goes into more specifics on each scenario including Juicero’s “pouchgate”; however, this post is ultimately going to address the gap in expertise between the product manufacturing side and the retail/market side.
+It is important that simple things like using Professional Business IT Support from Champions of Change are not overlooked when hardware startups are launched.

 This is Nothing New